This fresh ceviche is made from raw fish marinated in citrus juice. It doesn't need to be cooked, making it the perfect hot weather meal!

 The nutrition information in the recipe below uses tilapia for the calculations.
 Other types of white fish will be similar.

-Using shellfish in your ceviche will slightly increase the cholesterol content, but cholesterol that comes from food doesn't significantly affect blood cholesterol levels.
+Using shellfish instead or in addition to fish will slightly increase the cholesterol content, but cholesterol that comes from food doesn't significantly affect blood cholesterol levels.

 Ceviche